-The pool owner for ensuring that the pool complies with the pool safety standard and all barriers are kept in good condition.
-If the tenant purchases a pool they are responsible for compliance.
+The pool owner ensures that the pool complies with the pool safety standard and all barriers are kept in good condition.
+If the tenant purchases a pool, they are responsible for compliance.

 Tenants are responsible for ensuring climbable objects are not placed against the fence.

-If it is a shared pool and the property is managed by a body corporate, the responsibility generally it all lies with the body corporate.
+If it is a shared pool and the property is managed by a body corporate, the responsibility generally lies with the body corporate.

 Yes, the boundary fence can be used as a pool barrier, however it must meet the pool safety standard.

 An inspector will be able to interpret the legislation to ensure that your boundary fence is compliant.

 NO. This is a common issue but very resolvable.
 The pool fencing is the pool owner’s responsibility, not your neighbours.

 The Inspector will show you how this can be easily managed to pass the inspection and to prevent it from happening again.